OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/collaboration-is-difficult-let-s-do-more-of-it.md

 * Discovery projects are predominantly about user research and its findings rather than evaluation of tech choices; it’s about properly understanding the problem to be solved rather than going straight to a solution
 * Trying to achieve too much with the project could test the capacity of any supplier and undermine the value of what we get out of it.
 * Showing the value of the project is important – the business case for spending the money must stack up.
 Just exploring for the sake of it won’t be robust enough as a reason.
-* Even if we write the best proposal for a supplier they may still not go for it if
+* Even if we write the best proposal for a supplier they may still not go for it if;

-  o   They don’t have the capacity due to other projects
+  o   they don’t have the capacity due to other projects

-  o   They don’t think it’s been scoped properly, or is uncertain what it wants to achieve
+  o   they don’t think it’s been scoped properly, or is uncertain what it wants to achieve

-  o   They don’t have the sort of staff required for it
+  o   they don’t have the sort of staff required for it

-  o   It may not make them enough money
+  o   it won't make them enough money
 * The biggest challenges will be cultural ones; expectations on what is possible, unfamiliarity with Agile, unfamiliarity with user research, lack of understanding about the value of discovery

+### Finalising the application